 An employee who disagrees with any content in a performance review may write a response, which must then be kept with the performance review.
 Additional information on recommended practices for performance reviews can be found at the Performance Development website.

-Poor work performance or misconduct should be brought to the attention of the employee promptly by his or her supervisor.
-Under most circumstances, the employee should be given a meaningful opportunity to improve his or her work performance.
-A discussion between the supervisor and the employee should provide the employee an opportunity to understand the supervisor's concerns and provide any explanation; such a conversation may resolve the issue.
+Poor work performance or misconduct should be brought to the attention of the employee promptly by their manager.
+Under most circumstances, the employee should be given a meaningful opportunity to improve their work performance.
+A discussion between the manager and the employee should provide the employee an opportunity to understand the manager's concerns and provide any explanation; such a conversation may resolve the issue.
 If the concerns are not resolved, corrective measures such as a memorandum outlining steps to improve performance may be a helpful tool to ensure that expectations are clear.
-Supervisors are encouraged to seek advice from AOs or human resources professionals before taking written corrective action.
+If the manager thinks that a flexible work arrangement may be contributing to the performance issues, they should consider changing the arrangement.
+See Section 3.1 Managers are encouraged to seek advice from directors of administration and finance or human resources professionals before taking written corrective action.

 The application of other corrective action or disciplinary measures may be warranted to address poor work performance or misconduct.
 The purpose of disciplinary measures (short of discharge) is to clarify expectations and to motivate employees to improve their conduct or performance so that they may be successful in their employment at the Institute.
 The exact nature of any corrective action depends on a number of factors including the nature and seriousness of the issue, the employee’s past record, the impact on the work unit or the Institute, past treatment of similar issues in the work unit, and any other mitigating or aggravating circumstances.
 Discipline may include one or more of the following: counseling, one or more oral warnings, one or more written warnings, a final warning, a disciplinary suspension, and discharge from employment.
 The number and types of actions depend on the circumstances, and there is no prescribed sequence.
 Except in serious cases, some form of written warning or discipline with a meaningful opportunity to improve should be given before an employee is discharged.
 Any written discipline should be given to the employee, and the employee should be informed that a copy is being placed in the employee’s personnel file.

-In some cases, it may be necessary for a supervisor to place an employee on administrative leave, either paid or unpaid, in response to an allegation of serious misconduct or performance concerns.
-In such circumstances, the supervisor should inform the employee that he or she is being placed on administrative leave pending the outcome of an investigation and/or a determination regarding appropriate disciplinary action.
+In some cases, it may be necessary for a manager to place an employee on administrative leave, either paid or unpaid, in response to an allegation of serious misconduct or performance concerns.
+In such circumstances, the manager should inform the employee that they are being placed on administrative leave pending the outcome of an investigation and/or a determination regarding appropriate disciplinary action.